Just to Feel Normal: A Last Look at the Top Three Winners of the BP Portrait Awards 2011

-So here goes the BP Portrait Awards which believes in figurative painting's place in society and have supported young portrait artists for over 30 years
+So here goes the BP Portrait Awards which believes in figurative painting's place in society and has supported young portrait artists for over 30 years

-This year's portrait awards at the National Portrait Gallery, however, was far from free from intrigues.
-Critic Brian Sewell said it had been “melancholy duty” reviewing it and believed the awards should be “garroted.”
-As for me, I scrambled to get myself to the door because there’s only two weeks left before this exhibition closes.
+This year's portrait awards at the National Portrait Gallery, however, were far from free from intrigues.
+Critic Brian Sewell said it had been "melancholy duty" reviewing it and believed the awards should be "garroted."
+As for me, I scrambled to get myself to the door because there were only two weeks left before this exhibition closes.
 I was excited to see that the whole place was jam-packed with both Londoners and tourists.
-Not to mention that I came on a Monday so in a sense, it was a successful venture to bring portrait back to our consciousness.
+Not to mention that I came on a Monday so, in a sense, it was a successful venture to bring portrait back to our consciousness.

-Distracted by Wim Heldens: A self-taught Dutch painter, the 57 year old Heldens won the 25,000 prize and an art commission for Distracted, his painting of the 25 year old philosopher named Jeroen, whom he already have painted 17 times since the latter was four years old.
-Heldens is a father-figure in Jeroen’s life and this intimate relationship translates in the artwork.
+Distracted by Wim Heldens: A self-taught Dutch painter, the 57-year-old Heldens won 25,000 prizes and an art commission for Distracted, his painting of the 25-year-old philosopher named Jeroen, whom he already has painted 17 times since the latter was four years old.
+Heldens is a father figure in Jeroen's life and this intimate relationship translates into the artwork.

-This is Jonathan Jones’ favourite among all the finalists for its eclectic visual resonance with 19th century academic art, kitsch and even soft-porn.
-I, too, was rather perplexed with the message.
-In one way it looked as if it came out of the cover of a Mills and Boons book but no one can ignore the artist’s skills, and the homage he brings to Baroque style which we no longer see in the art world.
+This is Jonathan Jones' favourite among all the finalists for its eclectic visual resonance with 19th-century academic art, kitsch and even soft porn.
+I, too, was rather perplexed by the message.
+In one way it looked as if it came out of the cover of a Mills and Boons book but no one can ignore the artist's skills, and the homage he brings to the Baroque style which we no longer see in the art world.

 Just to Feel Normal by Ian Cumberland: This is probably my favourite piece in the whole show.
-The portrait is arresting for the hyper-realistic details Cumberland made on the subject’s face including the details on skin texture and colour.
-But what really stands out is the model’s face expression which seem to go from a smirk and a half-smile and communicates a much deeper complexity and melancholy on this person’s life.
+The portrait is arresting for the hyper-realistic details Cumberland made on the subject's face including the details on skin texture and colour.
+But what really stands out is the model's facial expression which seems to go from a smirk and a half-smile and communicates a much deeper complexity and melancholy in this person's life.